Tag Archives: choosing an erp solution

 Before deciding which is the correct option for your business ask yourself these questions:

-Cash flow – Am I more comfortable with an upfront investment or monthly payments.
+Cash flow – Am I more comfortable with an upfront investment or monthly payments?
 Not having to outlay large sums of money upfront for software, hardware and infrastructure helps ease some cash flow pains.
-One cautionary note – paying for cloud software and services is an on-going commitment – monthly or annually for the lifetime of the software.
+One cautionary note – paying for cloud software and services is an ongoing commitment – monthly or annually for the lifetime of the software.
 This is an important aspect to consider when evaluating the target ERP Return on investment for your business.

-Internet – Like it or not any Cloud based solution that you use will require fast, reliable internet.
+Internet – Like it or not any Cloud-based solution that you use will require fast, reliable internet.
 If you can’t get a fast, reliable internet connection then an On-premise solution is for you.

 Geography – Remote offices can sometimes struggle for a decent internet connection.
-Multiple geographies and different office locations does however lend itself to a cloud deployment.
+Multiple geographies and different office locations do however lend themselves to a cloud deployment.
 One of the major advantages of Cloud ERP is that you can add new users, offices and sites with ease.
 Tell your Cloud provider you need additional users and you are immediately up and running – no server, infrastructure or hardware configuration required.

-Tax – The treatment for tax purposes of an upfront software purchase (asset) is usually quite different to the tax treatment of monthly “operating cost” invoices for Cloud.
+Tax – The treatment for tax purposes of an upfront software purchase (asset) is usually quite different to the tax treatment of monthly “operating cost” invoices for the Cloud.
 Consult your external accountants or tax advisors for more information in this regard.

 Development and integration – The nature and scope of your development and integration work should be considered.
 A true Cloud solution lends itself to a standard ERP implementation (the less development and integration required the better).
 Standardisation and repeatability are key for a true Cloud solution.
-The more standard the solution, the easier the role out and the less disruptive the standard solution updates and upgrades.
+The more standard the solution, the easier the rollout and the less disruptive the standard solution updates and upgrades.

 Users – The number of users and the pace at which you add (or deduct) users should be considered.
 Cloud solutions lend themselves to the ability to easily and quickly add or deduct users from the solution – the true “pay as you go” model.